Job Management

 -

-From the Monitoring domain, right-click a job in a Hold state and select Delete.
+From the Monitoring domain, right-click a job that is in a hold state and select Delete.

 The job is deleted.